 On several occasions, Dallas Mavericks owner Mark Cuban suggested that he would consider running to become the President of the United States.
-The billionaire previously stated he would more likely run as a Republican, but said if he were to challenge current President Donald Trump head-to-head, he’d have to do it as a third-party candidate.
-Early polls even show that Cuban would beat Trump in some key states, too.
+The billionaire previously stated he would more likely run as a Republican, but said if he were to challenge current President Donald Trump head-to-head, he'd have to do it as a third-party candidate.
+Early polls even showed that Cuban would beat Trump in some key states during the 2020 election, too.

-Prior to Dallas’ game against the Brooklyn Nets, the New York Daily News spoke with Cuban about his interest in running for president.
-While he didn’t decline a potential bid in the future, Cuban said that “it’s something that if circumstances were right I would do,” but hopefully that day never comes.
+Prior to Dallas' game against the Brooklyn Nets back in 2019, the New York Daily News spoke with Cuban about his interest in running for president.
+While he didn't decline a potential bid in the future, Cuban said that "it's something that if circumstances were right I would do," but hopefully that day never comes.
 The last thing we need is another television star-turned-political candidate running for president.

 It would become a Barnum and Bailey's Circus if Mark Cuban ran for president against Trump.

 President Trump on Mark Cuban Running for President

 "You have to show people how they can have an upside and how problems are solvable, but you can't just say 'the government will figure it out,'" Cuban told the Daily News.
 "You've got to get right to the heart of the matter and get to the details first.
 Sort of like a business plan.
 That way every voter can see them."

 Cuban preached economic hope and running to show he's not a traditional politician, just like Trump did when he won the 2016 Presidential Election.
 Cuban added that the Democratic Party is clearly divided, and he can see the potential opportunity to use his influence and wealth to make a run at the White House.